s-ol/mmm/root/articles/mmmfs/evaluation/text$markdown+sidenotes.md

 ### publishing and blogging
-Since mmmfs has grown out of the need for a versatile CMS for a personal publishing website, it is not surprising to to see that it is still up to that job.
+Since mmmfs has grown out of the need for a versatile CMS for a personal publishing website, it is not surprising to see that it is still up to that job.
 Nevertheless it is worth taking a look at its strengths and weaknesses in this
 context:

 The system has proven itself perfect for publishing small- and medium-size articles and blog posts, especially for its